Inflectra/rapise-documentation/docs/RVL/Loops.md

 |      |       |           |        |           |           |            |
 | End  |       |           |        |           |           |            |

-Where *MapName* should be name of the map declared earlier in the same script.
+Where *MapName* should be the name of the map declared earlier in the same script.

-The loop goes through either the map rows or through the map columns depending on the type of map:
+The loop iterates through either the map rows or the map columns, depending on the map type:

-* For `Rows`, `Range` or `Database` type of Map, the loop goes through rows.
-I.e. 1st iteration points to 1st Row, then 2nd iteration points to 2nd row etc.
+*   For `Rows`, `Range`, or `Database` map types, the loop iterates through the rows.
+For example, the first iteration corresponds to the first row, the second iteration corresponds to the second row, and so on.
-* For `Columns` and `Table` types of Map, the iteration goes through the columns.
+*   For `Columns` and `Table` map types, the loop iterates through the columns.

 ### Loop Variable